aws/aws-cdk-go/awscdk/awsapigatewayv2authorizers/README.md

 Lambda authorizers depending on their response, fall into either two types - Simple or IAM.
 You can learn about differences [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html#http-api-lambda-authorizer.payload-format-response).

+If the Lambda function is in another account, you need to provide an IAM role to the authorizer that has permission to invoke the Lambda function.

 ```go
 import "github.com/aws/aws-cdk-go/awscdk"
 import "github.com/aws/aws-cdk-go/awscdk"